 To bring or not to bring: Exploring the future of the BYOD data collection

-We review the real value of a bring your own device strategy in clinical trials
+DataMatrix review the real value of a bring your own device strategy in clinical trials

-There is an ever-expanding focus from pharma and clinical trial experts on the experience of patients when participating in clinical trials.
+At DataMatrix, we believe there is an ever-expanding focus from pharma and clinical trial experts on the experience of patients when participating in clinical trials.
 In line with this, we've seen eClinical developers continue to advocate for an even easier way for subjects to submit information during a clinical trial.

 Traditionally, Electronic Clinical Outcome Ayssessments (eCOA) data has been captured through devices procured by sponsors.
 But the switch toward the Bring-Your-Own-Device (BYOD) strategy, which has been taking shape recently, makes it possible for data to be entered as easily on a sponsor owned device as well as a patient’s personal mobile device.